 With 25 years of experience, Lisa has overseen projects ranging from small, complex Phase I and Phase II studies to global Phase III, IV, and expanded access trials with adult, geriatric, and pediatric populations.
-Lisa oversees neuroscience programs and personnel and develops processes and tools for high-quality project delivery.
+Lisa oversees neuroscience programs and personnel, as well as developing processes and tools for high-quality project delivery.
 She provides operational oversight for Worldwide’s neuroscience portfolio, line management to Global Project Leads, and supports corporate and process improvement initiatives.
-Her areas of expertise include psychiatry (schizophrenia, depression, bipolar, anxiety, and ADHD), analgesia (post-operative, osteoarthritic and neuropathic), and neurology (Parkinson’s disease, restless leg syndrome, and Alzheimer’s disease).
+Her areas of expertise include psychiatric (schizophrenia, depression, bipolar, anxiety, and ADHD), analgesic (post-operative, osteoarthritic and neuropathic), and neurologic (Parkinson’s disease, restless leg syndrome, and Alzheimer’s disease).

 Richard Koenig is Executive Director, Project Management, Psychiatry and Neuroscience Rare Diseases for Worldwide Clinical Trials.
 He has more than two decades of clinical research experience, specializing in CNS disorders and extending to a broad range of therapeutic areas.
 His portfolio spans all phases of study and ranges from small regional projects to global-scale programs.
 Whether working with a small biotech or a large pharmaceutical company, he applies localized attention to sponsor needs.